Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/Secure-Data-Capture/Payment-JS/JS-Request.md

 tags: [carat, commerce-hub, enterprise, online, card-not-present, secure-payment-form, payment-js, tokenization]
 ---

-# Create a JS Payment Request
+# Create a JavaScript Request

 ## Step 1: Authentication

 An authentication request is required to recive an AccessToken.
-This will be your authorization and apiKey used when creating an iFrame JS request.
+This will be your authorization and apiKey used when creating an JS request.

 1. A RESTful API request is made from the merchant server to obtain the authorization.
-2. The client access token, sessionID, and public key will be submitted as part of authentication response along with the iFrame JS script.
+2. The client access token, sessionID, and public key will be submitted as part of authentication response along with the JS script.

 ---